-Irthi collaborated with the Smithsonian Museum acquired artist and Loewe craft prize commissioned craft artist, Jennifer Zurick, from the United States, to combine Safeefah and other weaving techniques to braid camel leather, creating a collection of sculptural hand bags.
+Irthi collaborated with American designer Jennifer Zurick, a Smithsonian Museum acquired artist and Loewe craft prize commissioned craft artist, to combine Safeefah and other weaving techniques to create a collection of sculptural hand bags using braided camel leather.

-The unique quality of this collection comes from the traditional Safeefah techniques.
-Safeefah products have traditionally been made of palm fronds and used as mats and baskets, constructed as long woven strips, coiled and sewn together.
+The unique quality of this collection comes from the use of traditional Safeefah techniques.
+Safeefah products have traditionally been made with palm fronds and used as mats and baskets, constructed as long woven strips which are coiled and sewn together.

-Zurick, who is a contemporary basket-weaver, worked with Irthi’s Bidwa artisans and trainees* to create fashionable and functional bag designs, with a natural rustic aesthetic, utilising Emirati camel leather in place of the palm, taking the traditional weave in an exciting new direction.
+Zurick, who is a contemporary basket-weaver, worked with Irthi’s Bidwa artisans and trainees from the Bidwa Social Development Programme to create fashionable and functional bag designs with a natural rustic aesthetic.
+By utilising Emirati camel leather in place of the palm, the pieces take the traditional weave in an exciting new direction.